FlissT/she-goes-places-and-sees-things/_posts/2016-08-30-marathon-number-2-the-experiment.markdown

 - Marathons
 - Running
 tags: []
-meta:
-  _rest_api_published: '1'
-  _rest_api_client_id: "-1"
-  _publicize_job_id: '26311854313'
-  _edit_last: '98472497'
-  _wp_old_slug: marathon-no-2-the-experiment

 ---
 <p class="western" align="JUSTIFY">So, a little while ago I decided it was time to attempt another marathon.
-As you'll know if you've read my previous post <a href="https://distancealltheway.wordpress.com/2015/12/11/my-first-marathon/">My first marathon</a>, I ran the Nottingham marathon almost exactly two years ago and in hindsight, I made a lot of rookie errors.
+As you'll know if you've read my previous post <a href="http://www.shegoesplaces.co.uk/MyFirstMarathon/">My first marathon</a>, I ran the Nottingham marathon almost exactly two years ago and in hindsight, I made a lot of rookie errors.
 This time, with the experience of one under my running belt, I want to try to do my preparation a little differently, to see if I can manage a more all-round successful race.</p>

 <p class="western" align="JUSTIFY">For my first time, I followed a training plan, a sensible decision I thought, except I have a tendency to get a little obsessive and found myself following it a bit too strictly at times, scared to deviate from it even if I was exhausted or had an injury coming on.
 I was already a fairly experienced distance runner but during my marathon training, my weekly mileage shot up to an average of 50 miles a week with my longest week at just shy of 70 miles.
 This was a big difference from my usual 30 miles and looking back at my plan now, I wonder how I didn't completely fall apart.
 I ended up with plantar fascitiis among other injuries but instead of resting, I largely ignored them and kept going.
 Additionally, not a lot of my training was comprised of easy/steady running, I did hard workouts back-to-back such as 10km tempo on a Friday night followed by a Parkrun the next morning.
 I can see now that this approach gave me very little time to recover and was actually detrimental to my training.
 I was also a bit over-enthusiastic on my long runs.
 Most sources I have found suggest going up to 20 miles, however I decided on 22 miles and I had a tendency to push too hard on what should have been easy runs.
 This just meant that by the time I got to the actual marathon, I was exhausted, had lingering injuries and found it a lot harder than my training performances would have suggested, struggling by about 15 miles.</p>